Quantum cluster variables via canonical submodules: INTRODUCTION

-\end{theorem} The details of $v$ and $v'$ will be explained later.
+\end{theorem} The details of $v$ and $v'$ will be explained in Section 5.
 Roughly speaking, we split the string $w$(or $w'$) into several subwords such that in each subword, there is an easy way to define the function on both sides.
 The function on the whole string is then a sum of functions on the subwords, plus some additional terms.
+See Definition 5.23 and the case-by-case analysis in Section 5 for details.
 The following theorem is a corollary of the above \begin{theorem} There exists a function $v$ valued on $\mathbb{Z}$ such that the following expansion formula for the quantum cluster variable corresponding to $M$ with respect to $T$ holds:

 \end{theorem} Since the equation here is manifestly positive, we obtain the positivity property for quantum cluster algebras from unpunctured surface.